MARVEL: Raster Manga Vectorization via Primitive-wise Deep Reinforcement Learning: Abstract

 \section{Abstract}

-Manga is a popular Japanese-style comic form that consists of black-and-white stroke lines.
-Compared with images of real-world scenarios, the simpler textures and fewer color gradients of mangas are the extra natures that can be vectorized.
-In this paper, we propose Mang2Vec, the first approach for vectorizing raster mangas using Deep Reinforcement Learning (DRL).
-Unlike existing learning-based works of image vectorization, we present a new view that considers an entire manga as a collection of basic primitives "stroke line", and the sequence of strokes lines can be deep decomposed for further vectorization.
-We train a designed DRL agent to produce the most suitable sequence of stroke lines, which is constrained to follow the visual feature of the target manga.
-Next, the control parameters of strokes are collected to translated to vector format.
-To improve our performances on visual quality and storage size, we further propose an SA reward to generate accurate stokes, and a pruning mechanism to avoid producing error and redundant strokes.
-Quantitative and qualitative experiments demonstrate that our Mang2Vec can produce impressive results and reaches the state-of-the-art level.
+Manga is a fashionable Japanese-style comic form that is composed of black-and-white strokes and is generally displayed as raster images on digital devices.
+Typical mangas have simple textures, wide lines, and few color gradients, which are vectorizable natures to enjoy the merits of vector graphics, e.g., adaptive resolutions and small file sizes.
+In this paper, we propose MARVEL (MAnga's Raster to VEctor Learning), a primitive-wise approach for vectorizing raster mangas by Deep Reinforcement Learning (DRL).
+Unlike previous learning-based methods which predict vector parameters for an entire image, MARVEL introduces a new perspective that regards an entire manga as a collection of basic primitives\textemdash stroke lines, and designs a DRL model to decompose the target image into a primitive sequence for achieving accurate vectorization.
+To improve vectorization accuracies and decrease file sizes, we further propose a stroke accuracy reward to predict accurate stroke lines, and a pruning mechanism to avoid generating erroneous and repeated strokes.
+Extensive subjective and objective experiments show that our MARVEL can generate impressive results and reaches the state-of-the-art level.
+Our code is open-source at: https://github.com/SwordHolderSH/Mang2Vec.